Japan 1–1 Sweden: World Cup 2026 Result

 Playing Style

 Sweden qualified via UEFA Playoff B on Viktor Gyökeres' 88th-minute winner against Poland (3-2).
 This is a team built entirely around one player.
 Gyökeres (Arsenal) was the Premier League's most prolific striker before his Arsenal move — his physical presence, hold-up play, and ruthlessness in the box are elite.
-Alexander Isak (Newcastle) provides a second world-class striker option.
+Alexander Isak (Liverpool) provides a second world-class striker option.
 Group F draw — Netherlands, Japan, Tunisia — is tough.
 Sweden need to beat Tunisia and steal a point from Japan to have any chance.
 Totals: OVER in any game where Sweden attack in open space.

 Key Scorers